p2ppsr/babbage-sdk/README.md

 *   `obj` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** All parameters for this function are provided in an object

     *   `obj.inputs` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)?** Input scripts to spend as part of this Action.
-This is an object whose keys are TXIDs and whose values are Everett-style transaction envelopes that contain an additional field called `outputsToRedeen`.
-This additional field is an array of objects, each containing `index` and `unlockingScript` properties.
-The `index` property is the output number in the transaction you are spending, and `unlockingScript` is the hex-encoded Bitcoin script that unlocks and spends the output.
+This is an object whose keys are TXIDs and whose values are [BRC-8](https://brc.dev/8) transaction envelopes that contain an additional field called `outputsToRedeen`.
+This additional field is an array of objects, each containing `index` and `unlockingScript` properties (with an optional `sequenceNumber`).
+The `index` property is the output number in the transaction you are spending, and `unlockingScript` is the hex-encoded Bitcoin script that unlocks and spends the output (the `sequenceNumber` is applied to the input).
 Any signatures should be created with `SIGHASH_NONE | ANYONECANPAY` so that additional modifications to the resulting transaction can be made afterward without invalidating them.
-You may substitute `SIGHASH_NONE` for `SIGHASH_SINGLE` if required for a token contract, or drop `ANYONECANPAY` if you are self-funding the Action.
+You may substitute `SIGHASH_NONE` for `SIGHASH_SINGLE` if required for a token contract, or drop `ANYONECANPAY` if you are self-funding the Action and the outputs require no other funding inputs.
     *   `obj.outputs` **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)<[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)>?** The array of transaction outputs (amounts and scripts) that you want in the transaction.
 Each object contains "satoshis" and "script", which can be any custom locking script of your choosing.
+    *   `obj.lockTime` **[Number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)?** The lock time of the created transaction.
     *   `obj.description` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** A present-tense description of the user Action being facilitated or represented by this BitCoin transaction.
     *   `obj.dangerouslyDisableMapi` **[Boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Disables returning mAPI responses with created transaction, dramatically improving performance while removing the ability of recipients to check for double-spends by checking mAPI signatures. (optional, default `false`)

 Returns **[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)<[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)>** An Action object containing "txid", "rawTx" "mapiResponses" and "inputs".

-### getWindowVersion

-Obtains the version by using the local window.CWI instance.
-Fails of no CWI instance exists within the local window.

-### getXDMVersion

-Uses cross-document messaging to obtain a substrate connection.
-Fails after 200ms if no version response is received.

-### getHTTPVersion

-Uses the HTTP local port 3301 API to request the version.
-Fails if HTTP errors are encountered, or no server is running.

-### promiseWithTimeout

-Provides a timedout promise.

-#### Parameters

-*   `obj` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** All parameters for this function are provided in an object

-    *   `obj.timeout` **[Number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** Timeout in milliseconds, promise interupted, control returned, if not completed after `timeout` milliseconds.
-    *   `obj.promise` **[Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** The promised function to be run to completion or interupted, control returned, after `timeout` milliseconds.
-    *   `obj.error` **[Error](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Error)** The error that is thrown if the time expires.

 ### createHmac